 How Much Do Your Columbus Attorneys Charge?

-The attorneys in our Columbus office will only charge a fee if you are fully satisfied with the verdict you receive.
+The attorneys in our Columbus office will charge a fee only if you are fully satisfied with the verdict you receive.
 The fee is usually a percentage of the award or settlement.

 What Type of Compensation Is Available?

 In a personal injury lawsuit, you may be able to recover compensation for any losses resulting from your injury, such as: